Mauricio Taricco: Tottenham Hotspur

-Taricco was about to be signed by Tottenham Hotspur on 5 November 1998, but a knock to his ankle in his last match delayed the transfer in some weeks, in a deal worth £1.75 million, becoming George Graham's first signing at the club.
-His Premier League debut came on 16 January 1999 against Wimbledon in a goalless draw, with his full debut being again a 0–0 draw on 6 February 1999 against Coventry City.
+After injury delayed his transfer for a month, Taricco joined Tottenham Hotspur on 4 December 1998, becoming George Graham's first signing at the club.
+His Premier League debut came on 16 January 1999 against Wimbledon in a goalless draw, with his full debut being another 0–0 draw on 6 February 1999 against Coventry City.
 Taricco ended his first season with 13 league appearances.
 He did not take part in the 1998–99 Football League Cup triumph since he was cup-tied.

-Taricco earned a regular starting role as left-back with Justin Edinburgh nearing the end of his Spurs career and Paolo Tramezzani failing to impress.
+Taricco earned a regular starting role as left-back ahead of Justin Edinburgh and Paolo Tramezzani.
 He played a total of 29 league matches in the 1999–2000 season.
 In the summer of 2000, after Ben Thatcher was signed as left-back option, Ipswich Town tried to sign Taricco back, but the deal was rejected.
-The Argentinian played only five times in the 2000–01 season, being sidelined for most of the season due to injuries.
+The Argentine played only five times in the 2000–01 season, being sidelined for most of the season due to injuries.
 He returned as a starter in the following season as a right-back, filling in for the injured Stephen Carr and playing 30 Premier League matches in the season, even though he missed five matches for consecutive sending offs against Manchester United and Chelsea in March 2002.
 Taricco also played in the 2002 Football League Cup Final where his side lost to Blackburn Rovers.

 Taricco faced greater competition during the 2002–03 season as Carr recovered from his injury, returning to the left-back position.
-He played only 21 Premier League matches and scored his first goal for the Spurs in a 3–2 loss against Liverpool.
+He played only 21 Premier League matches and scored his first goal for Spurs in a 3–2 loss against Liverpool.
 Following Thatcher's departure to Leicester City, Taricco played 32 league matches during the 2003–04 season, scoring once against Leeds United early on 23 August 2003.
 His temperament came into question following spats with Chelsea's Scott Parker and Damien Duff in April 2004, and Taricco was banned for the first three matches of the 2004–05 season.

 In the summer of 2004, Taricco was overlooked by new manager Jacques Santini, who favoured the recently signed Erik Edman at left-back.
-He also failed to impress Martin Jol, who was appointed in November 2004 and was released in the same month.
+He also failed to impress Martin Jol, who was appointed in November 2004, and was released in the same month.